NTV2k5/Celestia/README.md

 Certificate Transparency Browser Extension

-🚀 Giới Thiệu
+🚀 Introduction

-Certificate Transparency Browser Extension là một dự án sử dụng công nghệ blockchain để đảm bảo tính minh bạch và an toàn cho chứng chỉ SSL/TLS.
-Chúng tôi sử dụng Ethereum, Celestia, và Merkle Tree để lưu trữ và xác minh tính hợp lệ của chứng chỉ, giúp chống lại các cuộc tấn công giả mạo và đảm bảo độ tin cậy cho người dùng.
+The Certificate Transparency Browser Extension is a project utilizing blockchain technology to ensure the transparency and security of SSL/TLS certificates.
+We leverage Ethereum, Celestia, and Merkle Tree to store and verify certificate validity, preventing forgery attacks and enhancing trust for users.

-❌ Vấn Đề Hiện Nay
+❌ Current Issues

-Chứng chỉ SSL/TLS có thể bị giả mạo hoặc thu hồi mà không có thông báo công khai.
+SSL/TLS certificates can be forged or revoked without public notice.

-Người dùng không có cách trực tiếp để kiểm tra độ tin cậy của chứng chỉ.
+Users have no direct way to verify the reliability of a certificate.

-Dữ liệu chứng chỉ thường bị kiểm soát bởi các bên trung gian, dễ bị thao túng.
+Certificate data is often controlled by intermediaries, making it susceptible to manipulation.

-✅ Giải Pháp của Chúng Tôi
+✅ Our Solution

-Lưu trữ log chứng chỉ trên Blockchain (Ethereum, Celestia)
+Store certificate logs on Blockchain (Ethereum, Celestia).

-Xác minh tính toàn vẹn bằng Merkle Tree & Transparency Proofs
+Ensure data integrity with Merkle Tree & Transparency Proofs.

-Tích hợp Extension trình duyệt để kiểm tra chứng chỉ theo thời gian thực
+Integrate a browser extension for real-time certificate verification.

-Xây dựng API backend bằng Rust để kết nối với blockchain và xử lý dữ liệu
+Build a backend API with Rust to connect with blockchain and process data.

-🛠 Thành Phần Chính
+🛠 Core Components

-1️⃣ Smart Contract Blockchain
+1️⃣ Blockchain Smart Contract

-Lưu trữ chứng chỉ, Merkle Root, và Transparency Proofs.
+Stores certificates, Merkle Root, and Transparency Proofs.

-Ghi nhận chứng chỉ bị thu hồi (Revocation Logs).
+Records Revocation Logs for revoked certificates.

 2️⃣ API Server (Rust)

-Kết nối trình duyệt với blockchain.
+Connects the browser with the blockchain.

-Cung cấp dữ liệu Merkle Proof từ Celestia.
+Provides Merkle Proof data from Celestia.

-3️⃣ Trình Duyệt Extension & UI
+3️⃣ Browser Extension & UI

-Kiểm tra chứng chỉ của website trực tiếp từ trình duyệt.
+Checks website certificates directly from the browser.

-Hiển thị lịch sử kiểm tra từ blockchain.
+Displays verification history retrieved from the blockchain.

-🔗 Dữ Liệu Được Lưu Trên Blockchain
+🔗 Data Stored on Blockchain

-Log Entries về chứng chỉ: Public key, serial number, hash chứng chỉ, thông tin tổ chức cấp phát.
+Log Entries: Public key, serial number, certificate hash, issuing organization details.

 Transparency Proofs: Merkle Root, Inclusion Proofs.

 Metadata: Timestamp, Block Height, Log ID.

-Revocation Logs: Ghi nhận chứng chỉ bị thu hồi.
+Revocation Logs: Records of revoked certificates.

-🚀 Công Nghệ Sử Dụng
+🚀 Technologies Used

 Blockchain: Ethereum, Celestia.